Fact check Frequently asked questions addressed to the German Development Ministry (BMZ)

 No. No money from the BMZ budget is going to BioNTech.
 The BMZ is not supporting the BioNTech factory.
 It is assisting the Government of Rwanda in creating a conducive regulatory and economic environment for successful production in Rwanda, both with a view to enabling the new facility to operate well and with a view to being an attractive site for the pharmaceutical industry in Africa overall.

 This includes training for pharma industry specialists and capacity building efforts at the national regulatory authority.
-Through cooperation with Germany’s Paul Ehrlich Institute, the authority is to be enabled to meet the necessary standards of the World Health Organization for the regulatory surveillance of the BioNTech factory and the vaccines produced there.
+This effort involves cooperation with Germany's Paul Ehrlich Institute and is geared towards enabling the authority to meet the necessary standards of the World Health Organization for the regulatory surveillance of the BioNTech factory and the vaccines produced there.
 The development of African vaccine production sites is important in order to make sure that the next global health crisis can be addressed better and more equitably.
 The COVID-19 pandemic has shown the importance of international cooperation to prevent and deal with global health crises.

 At BioNTech's vaccine factory, it will be possible to produce a variety of vaccines based on modern mRNA technology, possibly including a malaria vaccine that is still undergoing clinical trials, or maybe, in the longer term, other vaccines that are in particular demand in Africa.
 The African Union has adopted the target of 60 per cent of all vaccines used in Africa being produced within Africa by 2040.
 The present figure is only one per cent.